xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

      - d or x

-For example, in this scheme, a configuration named ``2AMi8o8msxxax`` would indicate Audio Class 2.0, USB asynchronous mode, xCore is I²S master, 8 USB IN channels, 8 USB OUT channels, MIDI enabled, S/PDIF input enabled, S/PDIF output disabled, ADAT input disabled, ADAT output enabled and DSD disabled.
+For example, in this scheme, a configuration named ``2AMi8o8msxxax`` would indicate Audio Class 2.0, USB asynchronous mode, `xcore` is I²S master, 8 USB IN channels, 8 USB OUT channels, MIDI enabled, S/PDIF input enabled, S/PDIF output disabled, ADAT input disabled, ADAT output enabled and DSD disabled.

-See comments in the application CMakeLists.txt for details.
+See comments in the application `CMakeLists.txt` for details.

-Quality & Testing
+Quality & testing
 =================

 It is not possible for all build option permutations to be exhaustively tested.
 The `XMOS USB Audio